 - Apparently, a grieving process is not unique to humans either.
 Death rituals have been observed in species ranging from dolphins, to elephants, to scrub jays, and more.

-- In this informative video, an ecologist provides thoughtful insight into the amazing way in which trees communicate in a deeply interconnected system, which sustains each individual tree and the forest as a whole.
+- Trees communicate in a deeply interconnected system, which sustains each individual tree and the forest as a whole.

 - Researchers in Australia have found a way to document a fascinating communication system between plants, one in which the human ear can actually hear the conversation underground.